SPH does not require the GRE for its master’s and doctoral degree programs. Learn more about our decision regarding the GRE.

-To apply to this program, you should hold an advanced degree in a related fields.
+To apply to this program, you should hold an advanced degree in a related field.
 You should have prior coursework in biological or behavioral sciences and satisfactory grades in college-level courses such as statistics, algebra, calculus, or trigonometry.
 Demonstrated excellent writing skills are also desirable.

 Before You Apply